-Since 2018 Council has paid staff to run multiple hotspot Great Northern Clean Ups every weekend in September (there were 20 in 2019!) and advertised for volunteer participation at each site.
+Since 2018 Council has paid staff to run multiple hotspot Great Northern Clean Ups every weekend in September (they registered 15 sites in 2020, with each site having two teams, each with a Council supervisor).

 Hotspots are identified by outdoor staff throughout the year and then chosen so there is at least one clean-up in every Council division.
 Staff are familiarised with GNCU processes including data collection and sites are registered with GNCU in August, ensuring adequate lead-time for local promotion.